nondejus/AwesomeUnityCommunity/README.md

 * [Excel4Unity](https://github.com/joexi/Excel4Unity "") - Excel for Unity.
 Provides both read and write with .xls and .xlsx.
 * [LiteCSV](https://github.com/terrynoya/LiteCSV "") - A lightweight csv table parser in C# mainly for unity but also use in .NET.
 * [BurstImageProcessing](https://github.com/stella3d/BurstImageProcessing "") - Fast parallel image processing on the CPU, using Unity C# jobs and Burst compilation (Experimental).
-* [Curl Unity](https://github.com/91Act/curl-unity "") - his is a C# wrapper for Unity to use libcurl with http2/openssl enabled.
+* [Curl Unity](https://github.com/91Act/curl-unity "") - This is a C# wrapper for Unity to use libcurl with http2/openssl enabled.
+* [WolfboyDispatcher](https://github.com/sassembla/WolfboyDispatcher "") - Small messaging system for Unity.

 ### :nut_and_bolt: Utilities <a name="utilities"></a>